Learn more about the newly released John Deere X Series combines.

 Tony: Absolutely.
-Like you said, you brought up another good point, an efficiency, a time saver.
-There's no measurements, there's no calibrating the TCM.
+As you said, you brought up another good point, efficiency, a time saver.
+There are no measurements, there's no calibrating the TCM.
 That is all done because the receiver knows where it's at.
 It's integrated.
 It's right there.
 Very cool features when we talk about all that stuff.
 Talking about the cab, some of the new integration, let's dive into some of the meat and potatoes, some of the stuff that I know people want to hear.
 We see this big X9 combine.
 An X-Series combine.
 We got the X9 series, X series.
 I don't know, we'll have to talk to our John Deere reps on that, figure out exactly what the story is there.
 You had mentioned, Jake, they actually released two combines.

 Jake: Yes, they did.
 We didn't know that until the other day.

-Tony: We had no idea that that was coming.
+Tony: We had no idea that was coming.
 We have the X9 1000, which falls under a class 10 combine.
 Then we have the X9 1100, which falls under the class 11 combine.
 Kind of crazy.